CAP II Training

 CAP II Didactics

-Fellows have 6 months of specialty training with Dr. Berk, two hours a week, to learn Dialectical Behavior Therapy and are part of the DBT team.
-Each fellow co-leads at least one DBT group.
-They receive an hour and a half a week training from Dr. Shelby in Cognitive Behavior Therapy.
-Fellows have a weekly seminar on the Harbor campus in which they read about and discuss more advanced topics in child and adolescent psychiatry.
+Fellows have 12 months of specialty training 2 hours a week to learn Dialectical Behavioral Therapy and are part of the DBT team.
+Fellows also have weekly seminars on the Harbor-UCLA campus to learn Cognitive Behavioral Therapy and to discuss more advanced topics in child and adolescent psychiatry.

 CAP II Supervision